 Smart contracts are possible because of the true nature of blockchain, i.e., decentralization.
 There is no doubt that without the need of the intermediaries, the tasks or transactions carried out by parties can be automated as well.

 With no possibility of conflict, blockchain has always been the number one choice for businesses that prefer complete transparency and credibility.
+That’s why we are witnessing top companies using blockchain technology in recent years.

-A Simple Context
+A Simple Context for Understanding Ethereum Smart Contracts

 A simpler way to understand it is to compare it with a weight machine.
 To use the machine, all you need to do is give the machine the necessary input and wait for it to calculate it for you.